-- Interos surveyed 300 global decision makers in the financial services industry about the impact of continued supply chain disruption. - Most financial services institutions plan to make "wholesale changes" to their supply chain footprints amid continued supply chain shocks and rising geopolitical tensions.
-Companies plan to reshore or nearshore an average of 48% of existing contracts. - Organizations were impacted by three significant supply chain disruptions during the past year costing on average \$143 million in lost revenue - Disruption in the financial services industry occurred in all risk categories including financial, operational, cyber, ESG and geopolitical.
-Most companies were impacted by sub-tier supplier issues, where they have limited visibility.
+- Interos surveyed 750 Chief Information Security Officers (CISOs) and IT security decision makers across multiple industries about the impact of continued supply chain disruption. - Organizations plan to make "wholesale changes" to their supply chain footprints amid continued supply chain shocks and rising geopolitical tensions.
+Companies plan to reshore or nearshore an average of 50% of existing supplier contracts. - Organizations were impacted by three significant supply chain disruptions during the past year costing, on average, a combined \$160 million in lost revenue. - Disruption causes were split evenly between financial, operational, cyber, ESG and other risk categories.
+Most companies were impacted by sub-tier supplier issues where they have limited visibility.

 - Slightly over half of an organization's suppliers are typically evaluated during risk analysis exercises.
-Barely one-tenth say they monitor supplier risks on a continuous basis. - Technology is seen as delivering significant benefits.
+Only one-tenth of CISOs, IT and IT security executives say they continuously monitor supplier risks. - Technology is seen by IT and IT security leaders as delivering significant benefits.
 While most organizations currently lack advanced supply chain visibility solutions, they plan to implement them in the next 12 months. - Supply chain risk management and operational resilience demand collective responsibility, collaboration and information sharing with both internal functions and external suppliers and strategic partners.
-Most executives acknowledge they need to do a better job on all fronts.
+Most CISOs and IT executives acknowledge they need to do a better job on all fronts.